 4. Talk to your GP

-If you’ve got questions or worries, you can book an appointment with your GP to talk about them.
-It can help to write down what you want to discuss.
-Your GP may not be able to talk about everything in one appointment so you might want to ask for a longer appointment or visit them more than once.
+If you have any questions or worries, you can book an appointment with your GP to talk about them.
+It can help to write down what you want to discuss to ensure you get the most from your appointment.
+Your GP may not be able to talk about everything in one appointment, so you might want to ask for a longer appointment or visit them more than once.
+Your GP can also tell you about other support services available in your area and refer you for psychological support if they feel it could help.

 5. Find out about the symptoms of MSCC